 Steam Humidifiers.
-These humidifiers have a heating element that create steam which is incorporated into the duct system while the furnace fan is running.
+These humidifiers have a heating element that creates steam, which is incorporated into the duct system while the furnace fan is running.
 The technicians at Humphrey Heating and Air commonly recommend and install the Aprilaire 800 model.
 It has the potential to produce the most humidity when compared to other residential humidifiers.
 This humidifier is quiet as well.
 A canister is used and does need to be replaced periodically.
-Hard water levels in your home will affect how often this needs to be done.
+The levels of hard water in your home will affect how often this needs to be done.

 If you are considering a humidifier for your Utah home call Humphrey Heating and Air.
 Our experts can come to your home, discuss your needs, and install the humidifier that suits your home best.
 We offer free estimates and easy payment options.
 With our professional installation, you will be sure that your humidifier will provide clean comfortable air for many years to come.